 Gouagouassou sauce is one of the typical sauces of the Ivory Coast.
 Its name comes from the word “Sa to gouasso”, which means “pour the sauce over the foutou” in the Baoule language.
 Its rich flavor will captivate you immediately.

 It is a combination of aubergine and okra.
 The appearance of okra will bring a characteristic flavor and thick texture to this sauce.
 Ivorians usually mix this delicious with various meat or fish to create incredible recipes.

-If you love the culinary recipe created from Okra, Djoumble is an excellent suggestion for you.
-Baoule people prepared the first version of Djoumble in the central area of Ivory Coast when they dried okra.
+If you love the culinary recipe created from okra, Djoumble is an excellent suggestion for you.
+It is made from an ingredient of the same name: Djoumble refers to dried okra that are finely crushed or pounded.

-Ivory cuisine has various sauces, and Gnangnan sauce is one of them.
-It is a traditional sauce of this country and is a substitute for Aubergine sauce because they have many similarities in taste and texture.
+Ivorian cuisine has various kinds of tasty sauces, one of which is Sauce Gnangnan.
+It is a traditional sauce of this country that you may mistake for Sauce Aubergine because they have many similarities in taste and texture.

 According to the culture of Africans, they claim that Gnangnan sauce carries many therapeutic values, and they consider it an ideal choice when suffering from malaria.

-I was addicted to the flavor of these dishes when enjoying them, and I believe you will also experience the same feeling as I used to.
-It is time for you to satisfy your mouth and stomach with these delicious and appealing foods.
+I was addicted to the flavor of these dishes when enjoying them, and I believe you will also experience the same wonderful feeling as I did.
+It is time for you to please your palate and fill your stomach with these delicious and appealing foods.

 Do you like the information I have introduced in this article?
 Do you want to know any more?
 If yes, please write your questions in the comment section.
 I will try to respond as soon as possible.